StenlyTU/LFCS-official/stuff/StorageManagement.md

 Automount

-* `echo "passwd" >> /root/key` Insert a string that will be used that will be used as authentication key to open device
+* `echo "passwd" >> /root/key` -> Insert a string that will be used that will be used as authentication key to open device

-* `chmod 400 /root/key` reduces permission on key file
+* `chmod 400 /root/key` -> Reduces permission on key file
-* `cryptsetup luksAddKey /dev/mapper/namenewdevice /root/key` add key to encrypted device called *namenewdevice*
+* `cryptsetup luksAddKey /dev/mapper/namenewdevice /root/key` -> Add key to encrypted device called *namenewdevice*
 * Edit `/etc/crypttab` and add below row:
   * `namenewdevice /dev/vgname/volumename /root/key`